vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-5-queries-and-performance-tuning.md

 ---
 title: "[101-5] Lesson 5: Queries and Performance Tuning"
-description: Understand the queries in the Cloudberry Database.
+description: Understand the queries in the Apache Cloudberry.
 ---

-This lesson provides an overview of how Cloudberry Database processes queries.
+This lesson provides an overview of how Apache Cloudberry processes queries.
 Understanding this process can be useful when you write and tune queries.

 ## Concepts

-Users submit queries to Cloudberry Database as they would to any database management system.
-They connect to the database instance on the CloudberryDB master host using a client application such as psql and submit SQL statements.
+Users submit queries to Apache Cloudberry as they would to any database management system.
+They connect to the database instance on the Apache Cloudberry master host using a client application such as psql and submit SQL statements.

 ### Understand query planning and dispatch